Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Analysis and Results

 \section{Analysis and Results}

-First, the background-only SHCB$_{\rm SDSS}$ dataset constrains the coupling constant to $\alpha = -0.013^{+0.014}_{-0.012}$, which is consistent with a null interaction at the 1$\sigma$ confidence level (CL).
-Using our improved parameterization (Method II), we find $\alpha = -0.001^{+0.011}_{-0.010}$ for the SHCB$_{\rm SDSS}$+RSD combination.
-This represents a $\sim 20\%$ improvement in precision (with $\delta\alpha$ reduced from $\sim 0.013$ to $\sim 0.0105$) compared to the background-only case.
+First, the background-only SHCB$_{\rm SDSS}$ dataset constrains the coupling constant to $\alpha = 0.017 \pm 0.012$ and the equation of state to $w = -0.949 \pm 0.033$.
+Using our improved parameterization (Method II), we find $\alpha = 0.024^{+0.011}_{-0.010}$ and $w = -0.941 \pm 0.032$ for the SHCB$_{\rm SDSS}$+RSD combination.
+This represents a $\sim 12\%$ improvement in precision (with $\delta\alpha$ reduced from $\sim 0.012$ to $\sim 0.0105$) compared to the background-only case.
 Our constraint is approximately 85\% more precise than the value $\alpha = -0.197 \pm 0.071$ reported in Ref.~\cite{Li2024}, which used DESI BAO and SNIa data.
-Similarly, for the matter clustering amplitude, we obtain $\sigma_8 = 0.820 \pm 0.026$ from the SHCB$_{\rm SDSS}$+RSD analysis.
+Similarly, for the matter clustering amplitude, we obtain $\sigma_8 = 0.840 \pm 0.027$ from the SHCB$_{\rm SDSS}$+RSD analysis.
 This uncertainty is about 80\% smaller than that reported in Ref.~\cite{Nazari Pooya2024} using a similar combination of background and growth data.
-Our results are in broad agreement with recent comprehensive analyses, such as Ref.~\cite{Ghedini2024}, which also finds no evidence for a strong interaction using modern datasets including DESI BAO.

-Next, we analyze the constraints derived from the SHCB$_{\rm DESI}$+RSD (Table~\ref{tab:desi_results}).
-The background-only SHCB$_{\rm DESI}$ dataset provides a remarkably tight constraint on the coupling, $\alpha = -0.0064 \pm 0.0082$, which is consistent with zero at 1$\sigma$ CL.
-This represents an approximately $ 40\%$ improvement in precision compared to the SHCB$_{\rm SDSS}$ background-only result ($\delta\alpha \sim 0.013$) and is, notably, even more stringent than the full SHCB$_{\rm SDSS}$+RSD constraint ($\delta\alpha \sim 0.0105$).
-This highlights the exceptional power of the new DESI DR2 BAO measurements in pinning down the background expansion history, which in turn strongly constrains any interaction that modifies the Hubble flow.

-When RSD measurements are incorporated into the SHCB$_{\rm DESI}$ background dataset, the uncertainty on $\alpha$ remains around $\delta\alpha \sim 0.008$, showing no significant reduction compared to the background-only case.
-This indicates that the SHCB$_{\rm DESI}$ background dataset already provides such strong constraints that the inclusion of currently available (pre-DESI) RSD data from SDSS and other surveys adds minimal additional constraining power on the interaction parameter $\alpha$.
-Consequently, future progress in testing interactions within the dark sector will depend crucially on growth-rate measurements of comparable precision.
-In particular, the forthcoming full RSD analysis from DESI will deliver next-generation constraints essential for probing structure growth in interacting dark-energy models definitively.
+By rigorously including the radiation component at high redshifts and combining it with the latest RSD data, our analysis finds that the coupling $\alpha$ is consistent with zero at approximately the $2.3\sigma$ confidence level, and $w$ is consistent with $-1$ at approximately the $1.9\sigma$ confidence level.